Students who drive to school must purchase a Henderson County High School parking permit. To purchase a Parking permit, a student must:

 Parking in faculty and /or staff parking lots is not permissible.
 Any offense will result in the loss of driving privileges for up to three weeks.

 Parking in reserved or reward parking spaces is not permissible unless a reserved parking permit has been issued.
 No student should park in reserved until the reserved parking permit has been issued.
 Failure to do so will result in a citation and loss of driving privileges for up to 3 weeks.

 If a student’s parking permit is revoked for any reason he or she cannot park on school property.

 The ultimate goal is for all students to be ready for the next level – college or career.
 Work habits and academic achievement are shaped during the school years.
 For these reasons students may lose school privileges if attendance and/or student achievement is not acceptable.

 Students who maintain 95% attendance will be eligible to park on campus.

-This privilege will be revoked if attendance falls below 95% during any semester.
+This privilege may be revoked if attendance falls below 95% during any semester.

-This privilege will be re-instated the following semester if the student’s attendance returns to 95%.
+This privilege may be re-instated the following semester if the student’s attendance returns to 95%.

 Parking privileges will also be revoked at any time if a student accumulates ten (10) unpaid parking fines.